sreemanth-500apps/sreemanth-500apps/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning frontend development
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me mailid
+- 📫 Reach me on mailid

 <!---
 sreemanth-500apps/sreemanth-500apps is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.